 See Below the Surface

-Radiographic examination is performed at Laboratory Testing Inc. in two ways, which differ in their type of output
+Radiographic examination can be performed at Laboratory Testing Inc. in either of two ways, depending on the needs of our customer.
+While the processes are basically the same, they differ in the type of output that is produced:

 - Computed Radiography – digital images